Ultimate Guide to Creating the Best Charcuterie Boards

 10. Quick and Easy Charcuterie Board

 It is perfect for date night or for a single person.
 Sweet and savory flavors combine to create a gorgeous, textured tray.
-Notice how everything—the base, bowl, and serving utensil—are all made of wood.
+Notice how everything—the base, bowl, and serving utensil—is all made of wood.
 So pretty!

 Quick and Easy Grazing Platter Cheese Board